 Highly unlikely.
 A chiropractic adjustment is special.
 It has the right amount of energy, delivered to an exact spot, at a precise angle, at just the right time.
 The intent is to get a “stuck” spinal joint moving again, helping to reduce nerve interference.
 Chiropractors undergo years of training and practice which means they have the experience and knowledge required to ensure chiropractic adjustments are specific, safe and effective.

 What makes the sound during an adjustment?

 Lubricating fluids separate the bones of each spinal joint.
 Some adjusting methods can produce a sound when the gas and fluids in the joint shift.
 It’s much like opening a bottle of champagne or removing a suction cup.
-The sound is interesting, but isn’t a guide to the quality or value of the adjustment.
+The sound is interesting but isn’t a guide to the quality or value of the adjustment.

-Can i adjust myself?
+Can I adjust myself?

 How many adjustments will I need?

 The number of adjustments varies with each patient and his / her individual goals.
 Many patients sense progress within a week or two of frequent visits.
-Visits become less often as your spine stabilizes.
+Visits become less often as your spine stabilises.
 In chronic cases, complete healing can take months or even years.

 Will I receive any medication for my pain?

-No. Chiropractic doctors don’t dispense drugs.
+No. Chiropractic doctors don’t dispense medications.
 Because we rely on natural methods, we can show you how to use ice to control painful symptoms.
 When properly applied, ice can have an analgesic effect without the side effects of pain medications.

 80 Clifton Road